Skip to Content

 8. Gyeokbyeokjang

-This stone facility was demolished in 2011, but it was restored to its original appearance about 20m from the first location.
+This stone facility was demolished in 2011, but it was restored to its original appearance about 20m from the first location which is the one we can see today.

 Women's building exhibits inside Seodaemun Prison